 It’s never going to replace your PC, PS4 or Xbox One, but the level of 3D gaming performance the new Amazon Fire TV is able to offer is rather impressive.

 The Amazon Fire TV is arguably the best-value 4K Ultra HD media streamer available on the market right now.
 I say ‘arguably’ only because of the utter bias towards Amazon content in the Fire TV’s OS.

-It’s important to keep in mind that the box itself only costs $99, but you really need to add on the $99 a year cost of an Amazon Prime subscription, as without it the device really does feel rather hobbled.
+With the box itself costing £80 you really need to add on the £80 a year cost of an Amazon Prime subscription, as without it the device really does feel rather hobbled.